Power BI vs. Tableau- Which Data Visualization Tool is Right?

 Interactivity Features and Limitations:

 Power BI offers a range of interactivity features, such as slicers, drill-through actions, and tooltips, which enhance user engagement and data exploration.
 These features allow users to dynamically filter and drill down into data, providing a more interactive experience.
 However, Power BI does have limitations in this area compared to Tableau.
 For instance, while Power BI supports custom interactions through tools like Deneb, achieving the same level of sophisticated interactivity as in Tableau often requires more effort and expertise.
-Additionally, Power BI may struggle with interactivity when handling very large datasets, leading to slower response times.
+While Power BI can have some limitations with large datasets, the issue can be mitigated with proper data modeling and optimization techniques.
+A knowledgeable consulting firm can also use Azure Analysis Services tabular models for optimization.

 Overview of Tableau’s Performance